 In other cases, you can apply for VA health care benefits online, by phone, or in person.
 The VA not only will determine whether you are eligible and can be enrolled but also which priority group you are assigned and whether you will need to make co-payments.
 You can appeal a denial of benefits if you believe that the VA made a mistake.
 The notification will inform you about the steps required for an appeal.

 The Veterans Health Administration has recognized that its resources are overstretched and that it cannot provide all veterans with care.
-It will assign each applicant to one of eight priority groups.
+It will assign each applicant to one of eight priority groups, which affects how soon they will be enrolled for benefits and how much they will need to pay toward their medical costs.
 Some veterans may be eligible for two or more groups, in which case the VA will place them in the group with the highest priority.
-You also may be able to make a co-payment to get placed in a higher priority group.
-The range of priority groups that are enrolled at any given time depends on how much funding the program has received from Congress in that year.
+Factors that affect placement include a veteran's military service history, disability rating, income level, and Medicaid eligibility.

 The rules governing placement in priority groups are very technical.
 If you received a military honor or spent time as a prisoner of war, you likely will receive priority.
 If you have a disability related to your service, your disability rating will affect your priority group.
 Financial exigency is another factor that the VA will consider.
 If you were recently discharged following service in combat, you have five years in which you have priority status to enroll in the program.
 You can do this even if you do not currently need treatment through the VA so that your entitlement is established for the future.